New Small Businesses To Try in #YEG: Part 1

 While this is only showcasing 3 businesses, there’s definitely more new start ups out there so I’ll be on the lookout for more to try!
 In the meantime, please do let me know if there’s any in particular that I’m missing out on 🙂

-2 thoughts on “New Small Businesses To Try in #YEG: Part 1
+2 responses to “New Small Businesses To Try in #YEG: Part 1”